 Every download includes MP3/WAV and a license PDF for YouTube, socials, and client work.

-If you publish across multiple platforms or hand off to an editor, switch on the
+Publishing across platforms or handing off to an editor?
+Turn on the Hide Content ID filter.

-Hide Content ID filter.
-If you specifically need no copyright music for YouTube,
+If you specifically need no copyright comedy music for YouTube,

 that setting helps avoid automated claims and keeps multi-platform uploads smooth.

-alongside brighter comedy songs.
+comedy songs.

 FAQ – Comedy Music